-Bill Steenstra, field supervisor for Pipestone System in Independence, Iowa, was named a Master Pork Partner by the Iowa Pork Producers Association at the Iowa Pork Congress Banquet in Des Moines in January 2016.
+Bill Steenstra, field supervisor for Pipestone Management in Independence, Iowa, was named a Master Pork Partner by the Iowa Pork Producers Association at the Iowa Pork Congress Banquet in Des Moines in January 2016.
 The Master Pork Partner Award recognizes pork production company employees who have demonstrated positive impacts in their production systems and a commitment to the We Care ethical principles, but don’t have active daily roles at a specific production site.

-Steenstra is an Edgerton, Minnesota, native who was one of the first employees in the Pipestone System nearly 25 years ago.
+Steenstra is an Edgerton, Minnesota, native who was one of the first employees in the Pipestone Management nearly 25 years ago.
 Throughout his career, he has managed sow farms, nurseries and finishers and is now a field supervisor where he works with 20 employees and growers.

 “I started working at Hiawatha, Pipestone’s first barn, as a part time power washer,” said Steenstra.
 “Over the years, I’ve worked with sows, then in the nurseries and now in the grow-to-finish business.”